KvaGram/Dialogic-advaced-voice-module/README.md

 # How this differes from Dialogic's base voice event

-Unlike the base event, this advanced event is *disconnected* from the text event, and is meant to be, in a sense, *"preloaded*" at the start of an event, or series of dialog.
+Unlike the base event, this advanced event is *disconnected* from the text event, and is meant to be, in a sense, *"preloaded*" at the start of a timeline, or series of dialog.
 Further unlike the base event, a voice line will not start automatically.

 A text effect is required to trigger the functions of the advanced voice event.